klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 import { GuessItem } from "./guess-item";

-// This type definition is similar to defining an interface for component props in Angular type GuessListProps = {
+type GuessListProps = {
   guesses: Awaited<ReturnType<typeof api.guesses.findByGameId>>;
 };

-// This component is similar to a list component in Angular export const GuessList = ({ guesses }: GuessListProps) => {
+export const GuessList = ({ guesses }: GuessListProps) => {
   return (
     <div className="flex flex-col gap-3">